edgecollective/edge-blog/posts/projects/co2.md

 - Demo of using R to download and analyze data [MEDIUM]

 ### Science / calibration / validation
-- Demonstrate calibration with 'fresh air'
+- Demonstrate calibration with 'fresh air' [EASY]
-- Demonstrate calibration with CO2 cannister (and then matching fresh air on later measurement)
+- Demonstrate calibration with CO2 cannister (and then matching fresh air on later measurement) [HARD]
-- Comparison of scd30 modules against one another
+- Comparison of scd30 modules against one another [EASY]
-- Comparison of scd30 modules with k30, z19
+- Comparison of scd30 modules with k30, z19 [MEDIUM]

+---

 ## Goals for Version 2